Welcome to the VEE 2019 conference website.

 The 15th ACM SIGPLAN/SIGOPS International Conference on Virtual Execution Environments (VEE’19) brings together researchers and practitioners from different computer systems domains to interact and share ideas in order to advance the state of the art of virtualization, systems programming and programming languages.

-NEWS: Due to generous industry support, VEE 2019 will be able to offer several travel grants to student authors of accepted papers.
-Please check back in February for more information.
+UPDATED NEWS: Due to generous industry support, VEE 2019 will be able to offer several travel grants to student authors of accepted papers.
+Please go to the student travel grant webpage for more information.

 NEWS: VEE 2019 plans to have a Best Paper Award.

 Research Papers: Call for PapersView track page for all details